Honey has long been praised as a superfood in the wonderful world of nutrition and health, and it certainly is a far better choice than refined sugar.

-As a rule of thumb, however, it’s always a good idea to avoid sweeteners in the beginning since they’re known to lead to more cravings and could even stall your progress.
+As a rule of thumb, it’s always a good idea to avoid sweeteners during the beginning of a keto diet.
+Sweeteners are known to lead to more cravings and could even stall your progress.

 But when the cravings do come, try out some of these great, all-natural, low-carb honey substitutes!

 Stevia is one of the best honey alternatives out there and is the key ingredient in the popular sweetener Truvia.
 This natural plant indigenous to Brazil and Peru is made with little to no chemical additives.

 This excellent substitute has no effect on blood sugar levels and can even lead to long-term weight loss1 among other health benefits.
 Stevia has also been shown to lower insulin and blood sugar levels, which can help fight diabetes2.

 When purchasing stevia products, go for the liquid-based version, which is typically raw powdered stevia mixed in with a solution that keeps it pure.
 Powdered stevia, on the other hand, is commonly mixed in with other sweeteners that may contain hidden carbs.

 This natural-based sweetener is most commonly extracted from chicory root.
 Most plants that synthesize and store away inulin do not store other forms of carbs, like starch.

 Inulin’s flavor profile ranges from bland to subtly sweet, at about 10% the sweetness of regular sugar, and it makes for a great, all-natural sweetener.
 In addition to being versatile, inulin also comes with plenty of health benefits, such an aiding in digestion.